 Volusion used to have some more unique features, but it's done a great job of honing in on the ones that matter most to merchants.
 With that approach, you can see that the user experience has improved, and beginners are more likely to find Volusion approachable.

-Some other incredible built-in features include:
+Some other nice built-in features include:

 - A rewards program